-- (a) Restoration/Preparation The judge may ask that items such as caps, lids, and covers be removed for the purpose of inspection provided notools are required unless needed to gain specific access to the spare tire or the engine compartment.
-(The judge may not remove any ite from the automobile.)
-For the Restoration and Preparation Groups, the following components will be judged:
+- (a) Restoration The judge may ask that items such as caps, lids, and covers be removed for the purpose of inspection provided no tools are required unless needed to gain specific access to the spare tire or the engine compartment.
+(The judge may not remove any item from the automobile.)
+For the Restoration Group, the following components will be judged:

-- Exterior (Full, Touring, Street Classes)

-- 1. Interior (Full, Touring, Street Classes)
+- 1. Exterior

-- 2. Engine(Full, Touring Classes)
+- 2. Interior

-- 3. Storage(Full, Touring Classes)
+- 3. Engine

+- 4. Storage

-- 4. Chassis, Front (Full Classes)
+- 5. Chassis, Front

-- 5. Chassis, Rear (Full Classes)
+- 6. Chassis, Rear

+- (b) Preparation (Touring and Street) The judge may ask that items such as caps, lids, and covers be removed for the purpose of inspection, unless tools are required to gain specific access to the spare tire or the engine compartment.
+(The judge may not remove any item from the automobile.)
+For the Preparation Group, the following components will be judged:

+- 1. Exterior

+- 2. Interior

+- 3. Engine (Touring only)

+- 4. Storage (Touring only)

-- (b) Preservation Group The entrant may volunteer to remove caps, lids, covers for inspection by the judges, provided no tools are required unless needed to gain specific access to the spare tire or engine compartment.
+- (c) Preservation Group The entrant may volunteer to remove caps, lids, covers for inspection by the judges, provided no tools are required unless need to gain specific access to the spare tire or engine compartment.
 (The judge may not request such items be removed, nor remove any item from the automobile.)
-For Preservation Group, the following six components may be judged:
+For Preservation Group, the following six components maybe be judged:

-- (c) Kardex/ Certificate of Authenticity (COA), utilization and accompanying documentation (data plate, paint plate. ect,).
+- 1. Kardex/Certificate of Authenticity (COA), utilization and accompanying documentation (data plate, paint plate, etc.).

-- (d) Exterior
+- 2. Exterior

-- (e) Interior
+- 3. Interior

-- (f) Engine
+- 4. Engine

-- (g) Storage
+- 5. Storage

-- (h) Chassis
+- 6. Chassis